harness/developer-hub/docs/faqs/database-devops-faqs.md

 ### How does DB DevOps manage database changes in relation to application deployments?

-Both change types can be included in the same pipeline to ensure that the database and schema are deployed together.
+Customers can only deploy application changes if they are also licensed for Harness CD however, both change types can be included in the same pipeline to ensure that the database and schema are deployed together.

 ### Will DB DevOps be aware of changes done to my database outside of Harness?